 You and your mental health still matter this Christmas

-So we asked you, and our colleagues at the Mental Health Foundation, what helps with your mental health during the holiday period?
-What tips would you give to friends and family to look after their mental wellbeing at Christmas?
+The current uncertainty with the Covid-19 pandemic may also increase our stress or anxiety.
+So, we asked you, and our colleagues at the Mental Health Foundation, what helps you to look after your mental health during the holiday period?

 Reframing – How can you be your friend this Christmas?